lousousa/yt-music-finder/README.md

 # YouTube Music Finder

-This project is a YouTube API fetching filtered by Music category, which displays it as a video list.
+This project is a YouTube / Ticketmaster API fetching filtered by Music category, which displays it as a video list.

 ## Featured: